arunprasadmudaliar/katacoda/containerfundamentals/intro.md

-##This scenario will help you understand important **Kernel** features that a container runtime like **Docker** uses to achieve containerization.
-The scenarios are designed to provide explore:
+## This scenario will help you understand important **Kernel** features that a container runtime like **Docker** uses to achieve containerization.
+The scenarios are designed to explore:
 1. cgroups
 2. namespaces
 3. union file system